microsoft/vscode/src/vs/workbench/parts/welcome/walkThrough/electron-browser/editor/vs_code_editor_walkthrough.md

 * [Errors and Warnings](#errors-and-warnings) - see errors and warning as you type.
 * [Snippets](#snippets) - spend less time typing with snippets.
 * [Emmet](#emmet) - integrated Emmet support takes HTML and CSS editing to the next level.
+* [JavaScript Type Checking](#javascript-type-checking) - perform type checking on your JavaScript file using TypeScript with zero configuration.